 Both of these frequent flyer travel cards let you earn points as you spend.
 But which one is right for your next trip?

-The Qantas Cash card and the Velocity Global Wallet are prepaid debit cards that offer you a way to load and spend funds in a range of different currencies.
+The Qantas Travel Money and the Velocity Global Wallet Card are prepaid debit cards that offer you a way to load and spend funds in a range of different currencies.
 You can also earn frequent flyer points per $1 spent on purchases overseas and in Australia, making these debit cards convenient for travelling, shopping online or for earning more points when spending.

-Here we compare the main features of Qantas Cash and Velocity Global Wallet cards side by side so you can decide which one is right for you.
+Here we compare the main features of Qantas Travel Money and Velocity Global Wallet Card cards side by side so you can decide which one is right for you.

 If you're a member of the Qantas or Velocity Frequent Flyer program, you may already have a preference for one of these cards based on the points you can earn.
 But alongside this perk, it's worth comparing a range of other features, including what currencies you can load and spend, the minimum and maximum amounts you can load on each card, currency conversion charges, and other fees.
 Check the table below to compare all these key details against how you intend to use your travel money card.